moar82/RefGen/README.md

  *
  * All Rights Reserved.

 RefGen plug-in is an Eclipse plug-in developed at [Polytechinique de Montreal](http://www.polymtl.ca) for performing automatic refactoring of software anti-patterns by [Christian Kabulo](https://github.com/Espiritous0x01) and [Rodrigo Morales](http://www.swat.polymtl.ca/rmorales/).
-It is based on "RefACO DEVELOPMENT OF A TOOL FOR AUTOMATIC CODE REFACTORING" by Juan María Frías Hidalgo (University of Malaga) for his MS dissertation, which uses an early version of Ant Colony Optimization developed by Rodrigo Morales.
+The Eclipse plug-in It is based on the MS dissertation titled "RefACO DEVELOPMENT OF A TOOL FOR AUTOMATIC CODE REFACTORING" by Juan María Frías Hidalgo (University of Malaga), which uses an early version of Ant Colony Optimization developed by Rodrigo Morales.

-RefGen implements "RePOR", which is an automatic refactoring approach generated at Polytechnique de Montreal by Rodrigo Morales as part of its PhD Thesis.<br>
+RefGen implements "RePOR", which is an automatic refactoring approach generated at Polytechnique de Montreal by Rodrigo Morales as part of its Ph.D.
+Thesis.

 RePOR leverage Partial Order reduction to automatically detect, generate  and schedule refactoring operations, reducing the search effort (measured in time and number of evaluations) required, compared to state-of the art metaheuristics like Genetic Algorithm and Ant Colony.
-A research paper on RePOR is currently on revision at [Journal of Systems and Software](https://www.journals.elsevier.com/journal-of-systems-and-software/).
+A research paper on RePOR was submitted to [Journal of Systems and Software](https://www.sciencedirect.com/science/article/pii/S0164121218301523).

 The detection of anti-patterns is based on [DECOR](http://ieeexplore.ieee.org/abstract/document/5196681/),  and implemented using the set of tools provided by [Ptidej tool suite](http://wiki.ptidej.net/).